Confidor Lawn & Garden Imidacloprid 200ml | Yates

 Hibiscus flower beetle, longtailed mealybug

-Lawns Curl grubs* and billbug larvae *also known as African black beetle larvae, Argentinian scarab larvae or pruinose scarab larvae.
+Lawns Curl grubs* and billbug larvae *are also known as African black beetle larvae, Argentinian scarab larvae or pruinose scarab larvae.
 50 mL per 15m2 Measure lawn area before application.
-Apply Confidorusing a watering can or a hand sprayer and water in thoroughly.
+Apply Confidor using a watering can or a hand sprayer and water in thoroughly.
 Do not mow the treated lawn for three days.

-Curl grubs and billbugs cause extensive damage to lawns by feeding on grassroots and stems.
-Affected grass turns yellow then brown and dies, and can be lifted up like a carpet.
-For curl grubs, the optimum application time is peak egg hatch which occurs between mid spring to mid summer.
+Curl grubs and billbugs cause extensive damage to lawns by feeding on grass roots and stems.
+Affected grass turns yellow, then brown and dies, and can be lifted up like a carpet.
+For curl grubs, the optimum application time is peak egg hatch, which occurs between mid-spring and mid-summer.

 For billbug larvae, the optimum application time is at the peak of adult bug activity or when small (4mm) larvae are found in the thatch or surface soil.